Scotty Anderson

-Scotty Anderson (born November 24, 1979) is a former American football wide receiver in the National Football League (NFL) and the Arena Football League (AFL).
-He played college football for Grambling State University.
+Scotty Anderson (born November 24, 1979) is an American former professional football player who was a wide receiver in the National Football League (NFL) and the Arena Football League (AFL).
+He played college football for the Grambling State Tigers.

-High school years
+Early life

 Anderson attended Jonesboro-Hodge High School in Louisiana and was a letterman in football.

 College career

 As a wide receiver for the Grambling Tigers, Anderson had a total of 69 receptions for 1146 yards and 10 touchdowns his senior season.
 Anderson holds the Grambling State career record with 195 receptions for 3,334 yards and 35 touchdowns.
 Anderson, A three-year starter, he became the only player in school history to gain over 1,000 yards receiving in a season twice (1999–2000).
 He was an All-American first-team selection by the Associated Press, The Sports Network, Sports Xchange and Sheridan Broadcasting Network & Black College Sports as a senior.

 Professional career

-NFL
+Detroit Lions

-Anderson was drafted by the Detroit Lions in the 2001 NFL Draft in the fifth round.
+Anderson was drafted 148th overall by the Detroit Lions in the 2001 NFL draft in the fifth round.
 He then spent 2001-2003 with them.
 His career totals in 34 games are 54 receptions for 858 yards and 4 touchdowns.